brionmario/ui-configs/README.md

 ## License

-Licenses this source under the Apache License, Version 2.0 [LICENSE](./LICENSE), You may not use this file except in compliance with the License.
+Licenses this source under the MIT License, Version 2.0 [LICENSE](./LICENSE), You may not use this file except in compliance with the License.